SUSE/scf/README.md

 1. Bump the real submodule:

-    a.
-Bump the real submodule and begin testing.
+    1. Bump the real submodule and begin testing.

-    b.
-Remove the clone you used for the release.
+    1. Remove the clone you used for the release.

 1. Test the release by running the `make <release-name>-release compile images run` command.